spurs v chelsea match reports

 33,478

-10.02.1990 David Howells scored with a diving header from about a yard to put Spurs 1-0 up, but Chelsea equalised through John Bumstead.
-Gary Lineker got the winner in the last few minutes of the game.
+10.02.1990 David Howells scored with a diving header from about a yard to put Spurs 1-0 up a minute before half time, but Chelsea equalised through John Bumstead in the 59th minute.
+Gary Lineker got the winner two minutes from the end of the game.

-Spurs: Thorstvedt, Hughton, Van den Hauwe, Polston, Howells, Mabbutt, Walsh (Moran), Gascoigne, Nayim, Lineker (Moncur), Sedgley
+Spurs: Thorstvedt, Hughton, Van den Hauwe, Polston, Howells, Mabbutt, Walsh (Moran), Gascoigne , Nayim, Lineker (Moncur 89), Sedgley

 Crowd : - 28,130